 On the other hand, Buckwheat is a flowering plant related to rhubarb and sorrel, which are green vegetables.
 Buckwheat gets its name from the tiny, triangular seeds that resemble larger beech tree seeds and the fact that buckwheat flour was once employed as a wheat alternative.

 Buckwheat has long been a popular crop in areas where the growing season is too short for wheat, such as Tibet, northern China, Korea, Japan, and Eastern Europe.
 Buckwheat is known as kasha in East Europe, and it is still used in blinis, blintzes, knishes, and as a stuffing for cabbage rolls.
 Buckwheat is often used to make savory crepes known as galettes in France.
 Tea, beer, and whiskey may all be made from buckwheat.

 Buckwheat and wheat are unrelated grains.
 They belong to two different botanical families.
 Buckwheat seeds are the ripe seeds of plants in the genus Triticum, while wheat berries are the fruit of a plant named Fagopyrum esculentum.
 Buckwheat is most closely related to rhubarb, a pink-stalked vegetable.
 Buckwheat, unlike rhubarb, is grown for its seeds.

 Top 5 health benefits of buckwheat you should be aware of.
 Read on to find out.

 1.1.
 Increasing Heart Health

-A comprehensive review published in 2015 discovered a correlation between eating a diet rich in whole grains and having a lower risk of heart disease.
-Is buckwheat gluten-free?
-Yes, buckwheat has been shown in animal tests to lower blood pressure, which can help with heart health.
+A comprehensive review published in 2015 discovered a correlation between eating a diet rich in whole grains and having a lower risk of heart disease. buckwheat has been shown in animal tests to lower blood pressure, which can help with heart health.
 Gluten-free diets may result in reduced intakes of whole grains, which means they miss out on their health benefits.